rubylaser/rubylaser.github.io/_posts/2024-05-10-rediscovering-myself-and-fitness.md

 ## A Journey Back to Fitness

 After a challenging period in my life, I made a commitment to myself to get back in better physical and mental shape.
-I began with long walks and worked my way up to 10 miles walks.
+I began with long walks and worked my way up to 10 miles.
 At this time, I also, tentatively, started cycling again.
 I was out of practice and started with modest 3-mile trips.
 Despite the challenges, I fell in love with cycling all over again.
 The sense of freedom was palpable, reminiscent of my carefree youth.

 ![Old Me](/wp-content/uploads/images/cycling-intro/old-me.jpg)